toth-j-chris/ATZHealthcare/README.txt

+This is a reupload of a school project.
+Testing this source code will not work unless a database key is added to "ATZ_Healthcare-service/db/db.js".

 #Steven Hansen, Chris Toth, Reed McGarvey, Aaron Brvenik, Kosta Kaganis
     _  _____ _____  _   _            _ _   _
    / \|_   _|__  / | | | | ___  __ _| | |_| |__   ___ __ _ _ __ ___